Motor applications of the Neurological Music Therapy® according to Thaut.

 Gait training with music - RAS

-The rehabilitative gait training (e.g. for stroke, Parkinson's, traumatic brain injury, hip surgery, etc.) is made more efficient with music.
-A so-called RAS (rhythmic-auditory stimulation) is used.
-This is presented by a metronome or as music on headphones.
-The pace and structure of the Training music be adapted to the disturbed gait pattern.
+The rehabilitative gait training (e.g., stroke, Parkinson's disease, traumatic brain injury, hip surgery, etc.) is made more effective with music.
+A so-called RAS™ (Rhythmic Acoustic Stimulation) is used.
+This is presented by a metronome or as music via headphones.
+The tempo and structure of the Training music be adapted to the disturbed gait pattern.

-The digital therapy protocol for RAS - gait training.
+The digital therapy protocol for RAS™ gait training.
 With integrated formula editor.

 Instrumental play as movement training